evilwhite99/Heroes/README.md

 python main.py
 ```

-This will open a simple grid-based map with a few blocked cells.
+When launching the program a simple menu appears.
+Navigate with the arrow keys and press Enter to start the game or quit.
+After starting, a grid-based map is shown with a few blocked cells.
 Use the arrow keys to move the hero while avoiding obstacles.
 The project is still minimal and can be extended with additional gameplay mechanics.